franciscovaz/gobarber-web-reactjs/README.md

 # Install the dependencies
 $ yarn

-# In'src/services/api.ts' set your backend API IP
+# In 'src/services/api.ts' set your backend API IP

 # Start the client
 $ yarn start